dhh1128/vvp/spec.md

 1. Extract the `kid` header.
 1. Fetch the key state for the OP at the reference time from the OOBI in `kid`.
 Caches may be used to optimize this, as long as they meet the freshness requirements of the verifier.
 1. Use the public key of the OP to verify that the signature on the passport is valid for that key state.
 On success, the verifier knows that the OP is at least making an assertion about the identity and authorizations of the AP.
 (When reference time is now, this is approximately the level of assurance provided by existing alternatives to VVP.)
-1. Extract the `evd` field, which references the dossier ({{<dossier}}) that constitutes backing evidence.
+2. Extract the `evd` field, which references the dossier that constitutes backing evidence.
-1. Use the SAID ({{<said}}) of the dossier as a lookup key to see whether the dossier has already been fully validated.
+3. Use the SAID ({{TOIP-CESR}}) of the dossier as a lookup key to see whether the dossier has already been fully validated.
 Since dossiers are highly stable, caching dossier validations is recommended.
-1. If the dossier requires full validation, perform it.
+4. If the dossier requires full validation, perform it.
 Validation includes checking the signature on each ACDC in the dossier's data graph against the key state of its respective issuer at the time the issuance occurred.
-Key state is proved by the KEL ({{<KEL}}), and checked against independent witnesses.
+Key state is proved by the KEL ({{TOIP-KERI}}), and checked against independent witnesses.

     Issuance is recorded explicitly in the KEL's overall event sequence, so this check does not require guesses about how to map issuance timestamps to key state events.
 Subsequent key rotations do not invalidate this analysis.

-    Validation also includes comparing data structure and values against the declared schema, plus a full traversal of all chained CVD ({{<cvd}}), back to the root of trust for each artifact.
+    Validation also includes comparing data structure and values against the declared schema, plus a full traversal of all chained cryptographically verifiable evidence, back to the root of trust for each artifact.
 The verifier MUST accept the root of trust as a valid authority on the vital question answered by each credential that depends upon it.
 The correct relationships among evidence artifacts MUST also be checked (e.g., proving that the issuer of one piece is the issuee of another piece).

-1. Check to see whether the revocation status of the dossier and each item it depends on has been tested recently enough, at the reference time, to satisfy the verifier's freshness requirements.
+5. Check to see whether the revocation status of the dossier and each item it depends on has been tested recently enough, at the reference time, to satisfy the verifier's freshness requirements.
 If no, check for revocations anywhere in the data graph of the dossier.
 Revocations are not the same as key rotations.
 They can be checked much more quickly than doing a full validation.
 Revocation checks can also be cached, possibly with a different freshness threshold than the main evidence.
-1. Assuming that the dossier is valid and has no breakages due to revocation, confirm that the OP is authorized to sign the passport.
-If there is no delegation evidence ({{<DE}}), the AP and the OP MUST be identical, and the OP MUST be the issuee of the identity credential; otherwise, the OP MUST be the issuee of a delegated signing credential for which the issuer is the AP.
+6. Assuming that the dossier is valid and has no breakages due to revocation, confirm that the OP is authorized to sign the passport.
+If there is no delegation evidence, the AP and the OP MUST be identical, and the OP MUST be the issuee of the identity credential; otherwise, the OP MUST be the issuee of a delegated signing credential for which the issuer is the AP.
-1. Extract the `orig` field and compare it to the TNAlloc credential ({{<tnalloc-credential}}) cited in the dossier ({{<dossier}}) to confirm that the AP ({{<AP}}) -- or, if OP is not equal to AP and OP is using their own number, the OP ({{<OP}}) -- has the right to originate calls with this number.
+7. Extract the `orig` field and compare it to the TNAlloc credential cited in the dossier to confirm that the AP ({{<AP}}) -- or, if OP is not equal to AP and OP is using their own number, the OP ({{<OP}}) -- has the right to originate calls with this number.
-1. If the passport includes non-null values for the optional `card` claim, extract that information and check that the brand attributes claimed for the call are justified by a brand credential ({{<brand-credential}}) in the dossier.
+8. If the passport includes non-null values for the optional `card` claim, extract that information and check that the brand attributes claimed for the call are justified by a brand credential in the dossier.
-1. Check any business logic.
+9. Check any business logic.
 For example, if the passport includes a non-null value for the optional `goal` claim, confirm that the verifier is willing to accept a call with that goal.
 Or, if the delegated signer credential says that the OP can only call on behalf of the AP during certain hours, or in certain geos, check those attributes of the call.

 ## Verifying the callee